|Age Divisions & Categories:

 If a Duet/Trio contains both National and American League dancers, it must be in the American League.

-*In a mixed American and National League group routine, at least 50% of the dancers must be from the league they are competing in.
-Violation of these rules will result in disqualification of the subject routine from the top ten.
+In a mixed American and National League group routine, no more than 1/3 (33.33%) of the dancers can be from the league higher than the league they are competing in.
+Violation of this rule will result in disqualification of the subject routine from the top ten.
 A studio may move a routine to the American League prior to the performance of the routine to correct a placement error.

-*When placing your routines please keep in mind the difficulty of the choreography overall.
-Just because your routine qualifies for the National League with the 50% rule does not mean it is a National League dance.
+When placing your routines please keep in mind the difficulty of the choreography overall.
+Just because your routine qualifies for the National League with only 1/3 American League dancers does not mean it’s a National League dance.
 National League routines should contain intermediate choreography.
 The judges have the right to move routines they consider advanced.

 Rookie League dancers may only compete one solo.